samzhangjy/OJSpyder/README.md

 - [ ] Finish documentation.

-- [ ] Add more features to the spyder like rank list and status.
+- [ ] Add more features to the spyder like rank list and status. (finished status)

 - [x] Add problem submission